Menditect/documentation/additional/00-installation/install-playwright-browser.md

 If this jar file is added to the Mendix project and the app is deployed to a local server that allows Playwright to load the dependencies it needs, this is sufficient for executing the Test Cases.
 Separate hosting of the Playwright browsers is not needed then.
 However, if the jar-file is not added and/or the local server is also limited in the access it requires for Playwright to load its dependencies, it is needed to host a Playwright server elsewhere.

-## BrowserStack

-One alternative option to hosting Playwright locally is to use Browserstack.
-BrowserStack is a cloud-based testing platform that enables developers and QA teams to test applications across various browsers and devices.
-It offers native support for Playwright, allowing users to run automated end-to-end tests on real devices and browsers within its cloud infrastructure.

-Currently, using Browserstack is only supported if the Mendix App is running in the cloud.
-Local Testing is currently only supported if Playwright is also running locally.
-[Local Testing with Browserstack](https://www.browserstack.com/docs/local-testing) will be supported in a future release of the Playwright Connector.

-Read [Frontend test](../../mta/frontend-test#browserstack-option) in the Reference Guide to learn how to configure the generated Teststeps in MTA.

 ## PlaywrightServer